+This is an annual measure.
+New information will be available in December 2007.
 MoDOT partners with the Department of Economic Development to complete economic modeling of the state's transportation investments.
-The REMI economic model is used for this analysis.
-Through these efforts, the department is able to provide state and regional level estimates to demonstrate employment, income and state benefits related to specific projects, corridors and program expenditures.
+The Regional Economic Models, Inc. (REMI) is used for this analysis.
+Through these efforts, the department is able to provide state and regional estimates to demonstrate employment, income and state benefits related to specific projects, corridors and program expenditures.

 The information generated through the use of the REMI model demonstrates that there is a strong link between transportation investments and economic development.
 A year-by-year analysis of the Statewide Transportation Improvement Program is used to provide a summary of economic benefits related to transportation investments on a program basis.
 As a summary measure of transportation's contributions, the 2007 through 2011 Statewide Transportation Improvement Plan (STIP) will invest over \$5.7 billion in 900 transportation projects across the state.
 In the average year, the STIP investments create approximately 10,605 new jobs paying an average wage of \$28,207 per job.
 There is an expected increase in annual average personal income of over \$399 million and an expected increase in economic activity of \$1 billion.
-In terms of Gross State Product - value added, the 2007 through 2011 STIP jobs contribute over \$594.7 million per year and \$20.5 billion over the next 20 years.
+In terms of Gross State Product - value added, the 2007 through 2011 STIP projects contribute over \$594.7 million per year and \$20.5 billion over the next 20 years.
+This equates to a 3.61:1 return on the transportation investment.
 MoDOT will continue to work to understand and maximize the benefits to the state and its citizens from transportation investments.